orbisgis/h2gis_android/README.md

 ## An example of a project using the phonegap h2gis plugin

 ### How to use:
-First create a new phonegap project by using 'phonegap create  path-to-app' And then copying the contents of this repositry into path-to-app

-Then run: "phonegap build android" or "phonegap run android"
+Follow those steps in Linux
+1. Run " phonegap create leafapp " , this will create a phonegap directory called leafapp.
+2. Copy the www/ folder from this repositry into that directory
+3. Run " phonegap plugin add https://github.com/lPadier/mobileh2gis-phonegap.git#dev " , this will add the h2gis plugin to your project.
+The dev branch is usually more up to date.
+4. Run " phonegap build android " or " phonegap run android " to compile the project for android
+5. Test the app on your device !!

 ### Notice: